MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/setstatement.md

 ::: zone pivot="azuredataexplorer"

 The `set` statement is used to set a query option for the duration of the query.
 Query options control how a query executes and returns results.
 They can be Boolean flags (off by default), or have an integer value.
 A query may contain zero, one, or more set statements.
 Set statements affect only the tabular expression statements that trail them in the program order.
-Statements must be separated by a semicolon, otherwise they will not be considered part of the same query.
+Let, set, and tabular statements in the same query are separated by a semicolon, otherwise they will not be considered part of the same query.

 * Query options can also be enabled programmatically by setting them in the `ClientRequestProperties` object.
 See [here](../api/netfx/request-properties.md).